maskarade/Android-Orma/README.md

 Yes.
 Here is an example to use Orma with Kotlin: https://github.com/gfx/Orma-Kotlin-Example

+NOTE: Kotlin APT support, a.k.a. _kapt_, is not stable.
+Don't ask me for kapt problems.

 ## Support

 * Use [GitHub issues](https://github.com/gfx/Android-Orma/issues) for the issue tracker